joshdick/onedark.vim/README.md

 ## Miscellaneous

-### Customizing onedark.vim's Look Without Forking the Repository
+### Customizing onedark.vim's look without forking the repository

 onedark.vim exposes a function called `onedark#set_highlight` that you can call from within your `~/.vimrc` in order to customize the look of onedark.vim by overriding its defaults.